 The Lounge is not huge, but it’s stocked with complimentary sodas, water, juices, light snacks, and a coffee/espresso dispenser.
 Breakfast is a complimentary “enhanced” continental breakfast, with scrambled eggs, bacon/sausage, fruit, bread, etc. Enough to fill you up.
 There are also evening snacks, but as this is a small lounge with a small number of seats, it is not desperately pretty or welcoming.

 How About Hyatt Club Lounges In Boston?
 The Hyatt Regency Boston does not have a club lounge, which is unusual for Hyatt Regency hotels.
 High-status World Of Hyatt members receives bonus points and free breakfast in the hotel restaurant instead of using a Hyatt club lounge.

 The Hyatt Regency Boston Waterfront does not have a club lounge either, and high-tier World of Hyatt Globalist loyalty members get offered breakfast for free in the lobby restaurant.
 There is also a more basic Hyatt Centric Faneuil Hall Boston for World Of Hyatt members to earn and redeem Hyatt points at, but this property is not noteworthy and could not be considered a luxury.

-Book almost any Hyatt hotel with our luxury travel concierge and you will get the following free Hyatt Prive benefits as well as your usual World Of Hyatt points and status benefits:
+Book almost any Hyatt hotel with our luxury travel concierge and you will get all of our benefits as well as your usual World Of Hyatt points and status benefits.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.